6 Handy Uses for Pumpkins This Fall

 Pumpkin Punch Bowl

-The pumpkin punch bowl will need to be cut similarly to the soup bowls.
-The opening here can be as large as you like, or you can cut at an angle so you can place the stem and “top” back on the punch if you wish.
-After you clean out the meat and seeds, just give your pumpkin a good thorough rinsing before filling with your Halloween party punch or lively libations.
-Another option is to place a large serving or mixing bowl inside the pumpkin before pouring your beverage in.
+Cut a large, wide hole in the top of your pumpkin.
+The opening here can be as large as you’d like, or you can cut at an angle so that you can place the stem and “top” back on the punch if you wish.
+After you clean out the meat and seeds, just give your pumpkin a thorough rinsing before filling with your Halloween party punch.
+If you’re not a fan of having your beverage touch the inside of the pumpkin, try and fit a small mixing bowl or punch bowl inside of the pumpkin.

 Pumpkin Treat Jar